FiNiX-GaMmA/Global_terrorism-EDA_project/readme.md

 - Exploratory data analysis
 - Try to find out the hot zone of terrorism.
 - Handle the missing value
-- Do compare the various region…. visualize it and showing it on global map would be better to understand.
+- Assess the most attacked placed.